MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 - [Pepperoni](http://getpepperoni.com/)

   > [!NOTE]
   > If you've developed a React Native app using CodePush, that's open-source, let us know.
-We would love to add it to this list!*
+We'd love to add it to this list!*

 ## Continuous Integration / Delivery